How to Celebrate Teacher Appreciation Week As an Admin

 Easy ways administrators can celebrate Teacher Appreciation Week

-Recognizing teachers makes a difference in the professional lives of educators.
+Let’s talk about presents!
 What do you gift for Teacher Appreciation Week?
 Read on for gift ideas to celebrate teachers for Teacher Appreciation Week.

 From admins to teachers: Easy Teacher Appreciation Week gift ideas